Calgary Coin & Antique Home Chinese Reference Guide Index

 ELM LEAF BAN LIANGS

-Generally crudely cast, it is almost certain these are contemporary counterfeits and include the coins referred to in the official Han records as dating to before 180 BC.
-However it is also likely light-weight illicit castings occurred throughout the period of the Pan Liang coins and I am not certain it is save to date them all to pre-180 BC.
+Generally crudely cast, it is likely these are contemporary counterfeits and are often included with the coins referred to in the official Han records as dating before 180 BC.
+It is also likely light-weight illicit castings occurred throughout the Pan Liang period and I am not certain it is safe to assume them all date pre-180 BC.

 BAN LIANG WITH RIMS